Pedro1234-code/forced-hirsute/README.md

 It will probably work on Ubuntu 20.10, but it has not been tested*

-It was also tested on Ubuntu 16.04.2, but it broke that version, the same thing happened with Ubuntu 12.04 Xenial and the results were also negative with Linux Mint 19.04.
+It was also tested on Ubuntu 16.04.2, but it broke that version, the same thing happened with Ubuntu 12.04 and the results were also negative with Linux Mint 19 Tessa.
 The only system that Ubuntu 21.04 worked was the 20.04.

 I am not responsible for any error, damage, loss of data or failure due to this software.